 How are vegetables categorized, explain!

-Vegetables can be categorized into a few category based on their shape of the vegetables and also the part of that is eaten.
+Vegetables can be categorized into a few categories based on their shape of the vegetables and also the part of that is eaten.
 After some researched that I had done, here are some of the categories I have managed to compile.
 Learn the complete list of vegetables here.

 Tuber vegetables also grow underground, similar to the roots vegetables, which is also a plant’s storage organ.
-The tuber part is a fleshy and thickened underground stem to store starch, which function as perennation – survival for winter or fry months.
+The tuber part is a fleshy and thickened underground stem to store starch, which functions as perennation – survival for winter or fry months.
 Some of the examples of tubers are yam, taro, sweet potato, potato, jicama, etc.

-As the name says, it is basically a vegetables like fruit or, in another way, is a fruit of a seeding plant.
+As the name says, it is basically a vegetable like fruit or, in another way, is a fruit of a seeding plant.
 Generally, these fruit vegetables contain seeds.
-Imagine a seeding plant that bear fruits after flowering, except that the fruits are a vegetables – fruit vegetables.
-Tomato, squash, cucumber, eggplant, okra, olive and bell pepper are some of the example of fruit vegetables.
+Imagine a seeding plant that bears fruits after flowering, except that the fruits are vegetables – fruit vegetables.
+Tomato, squash, cucumber, eggplant, okra, olive, and bell pepper are some of the examples of fruit vegetables.